rbisdorff/Digraph3/docSphinx/tutorial.rst

        :alt: A random digraph instance

        *Figure 5*: A random digraph instance of order 7 and arc probability 0.3

+The random digraph shown in Fig. 5 above has no apparent special properties, except from being connected.
+This digraph is neither asymmetric nor symmetric; there are no chordless circuits; the digraph is not transitive: a5 -> a2 -> a1, but a5 -/> a1.

+Now, we know that its potential prekernels must be among its set of maximal independent choice sets.

     >>> rd.showMIS()
     *---  Maximal independent choices ---*